Program Faculty and Administrators

 Duration of Instruction

 The NIH suggests at least 8 contact hours between participants and faculty instructors.
-Applicants must also describe the plan and duration of instruction beyond their chosen RCR training program at UCSF: “Reflection on responsible conduct of research should recur throughout a scientist’s career: at the undergraduate, post-baccalaureate, pre-doctoral, postdoctoral, and faculty levels.
+Grant applicants for federal training funds must also describe the plan and duration of instruction beyond their chosen RCR training program at UCSF: “Reflection on responsible conduct of research should recur throughout a scientist’s career: at the undergraduate, post-baccalaureate, pre-doctoral, postdoctoral, and faculty levels.
 Institutional training programs and individual fellows/scholars are strongly encouraged to consider how to optimize instruction in responsible conduct of research for the particular career stage(s) of the individual(s) involved."

 Instruction must be undertaken at least once during each career stage, and at a frequency of no less than once every four years.
 It is highly encouraged that initial instruction during pre-doctoral training occurs as early as possible in graduate school.